Chief Executive, Institute of Cancer Research

 London, United Kingdom

-One of Professor Ashworth's major contributions has been his work on genes involved in cancer risk.
-He was a key part of the team that in 1995 discovered the gene BRCA2, which is linked to an increased risk of breast and ovarian cancers.
-Ten years later, Professor Ashworth identified a way to exploit genetic weaknesses in cancer cells including mutated BRCA2, leading to a new approach to cancer treatment.
+One of his major contributions to research has been his work on genes involved in cancer risk.
+He was a key part of the team that in 1995 discovered the gene BRCA2, linked to increased risk of some types of cancers.
+Ten years later, Professor Ashworth identified a way to exploit genetic weaknesses in cancer cells including mutated BRCA1 and BRCA2, leading to a new approach to cancer treatment.

-His current research reflects his passion for the development of personalized cancer medicine, translating laboratory studies into improvements in patient care.
-He is also joint leader, with Professor Tony Swerdlow, of one of the world’s most comprehensive and largest (>100,000 participants), studies of breast cancer causation, the Breakthrough Generations Study (http://www.breakthroughgenerations.org.uk).
+His current research reflects his passion for the development of personalized cancer medicine, translating laboratory studies into improved patient care.
+He is also joint leader, with Professor Tony Swerdlow, of one of the world’s most comprehensive studies of breast cancer causation, the Breakthrough Generations Study.